In this guide, I quickly take you through the steps for freezing bananas for smoothies and why you might want to do it.

 There are several reasons why you may want to freeze a banana.
 I will just quickly go through some of the top reasons and any downsides to freezing them.

-The first point is pretty obvious but nonetheless an important one.
-By freezing your bananas correctly, you will extend their lifespan by up to 6 months (Sometimes less).
+The first point is obvious but nonetheless an important one.
+By freezing your bananas correctly, you will extend their lifespan by up to six months.
 This is pretty important if you enjoy having bananas all year round and love to stock up while they’re cheap.

 If you’re going to use them for a smoothie, then you will be happy to know that you will end up with a creamier and thicker drink once blended.
 You can use these in delicious banana smoothie combinations or other types of smoothies where banana isn’t the main ingredient.